 These literacy activities are easy options you can include in everyday playtimes.
-Fun, hands-on activities promote learning through play, to support early reading skills in preschool and kindergarten.
+Support early reading skills in preschool and kindergarten with fun, hands-on activities that promote learning through play.

 The adventure starts with a glimpse at the letters of the alphabet in everyday play, and results in a world of discovery and learning!